donnatchris/donnatchris/README.md

 - 🎹 Failing spectacularly at piano
 - ✍️ Occasionally writing
 - 🚴‍♂️ Riding my bike (to feel virtuous, mostly)
 - ✈️ Traveling across **Europe**, soaking up history, culture, and lots of great food 🍝
+- 👶 And in the little free time left, I’m a child wrangler and snack provider 🍪